baharev/sdopt-tearing/docs/index.rst

 -------------------------------

 The implemented algorithms should be integrated into state-of-the-art Modelica tools.
-At the moment, a major obstacle is the inability to recover the process graph, as discussed above at the :ref:`naming convention workaround
+At the moment, **a major obstacle is the inability to recover the process graph in the general case,** as discussed above at the :ref:`naming convention workaround <inlet-outlet-naming-convention>`.
-<inlet-outlet-naming-convention>`.

 --------------------------------------------------------------------------------